How the business that Slobozhenko was involved in actually works.

 An arbitrageur buys bots.

 Bots are raised by special bot breeders, who initially target bot farms to a particular market where the arbitrator plans to work.
 To “Burj”, to Russia, to “CIS” and so on.
 Bots are created in the thousands and tens of thousands, and they must look like real people and match (by first name, last name and publications) the market to which advertising is planned to be launched.
-After cultivation (the so-called “farming”), which can take several weeks—they work with the bot so that it looks like a real person, then Facebook’s advertising office will not immediately block it—the bot farm is sold to an arbitrator.
+After cultivation (the so-called “farming”), which can take several weeks—they work with the bot so that it looks like a real person, then Facebook’s advertising office will not immediately block it—the bot farm is sold to an arbitrage specialist.
 An arbitrageur buys a bot farm, uses it, then buys the next bot farm.
 And so on, ad infinitum.

 If you see media reports that somewhere “a bot farm of 25,000 accounts has been busted” and a photo of a huge number of calling cards and all sorts of technical crap for connecting them, it’s most likely them.
 Arbitrators.